Java Tips Weblog

 closing-an-application

 Obviously, the close action will be different for most applications so I’ll let you experiment with writing your own.
-All you need to do is extend AbstractAction and implement the actionPerformed() method with your custom code.

 At the start I said there where three general ways to close an application.
 I’ve only discussed two of these above.
 So I’m sure you can’t wait any longer to hear about using an “Exit” menu item to close the application.
 Well, this is not part of a frame and must be added to any JMenuBar and JMenu you create for your application.
 To handle this you can use the ExitAction class.
-You simply create this class and then add it to a JMenuItem.
+You simply create this class and then use it when creating a JMenuItem.
 When the menu item is invoked the action generates a windowClosing event that is dispatched to the frame.
 Once the event is dispatched, processing is the same as described above.

 The code to use the ExitAction would be something like: